 "They ran off...I thought they'd escaped."
 I stammered.
 "T-the kids?"

 "I found them with their throats slit."
 My vision swirled.
 I misread the entire event.
 The kids died cause of me.
 "Don't do it to yourself."

-“You’re blaming yourself.”
-He stopped eating, “Listen, those kids were as good as dead.
-If the crazies hadn’t killed them they would have been caught in the crossfire.
-There’s no way they were gonna make it.”
-He took one last bite, “Don’t worry after you left I dealt with them.”
-He pulled out another pouch, “That’s part of the reason I needed to follow you.
-Needed to know if you were with them or not.”
+"You're blaming yourself."
+He stopped eating, "Listen, those kids were as good as dead.
+If the crazies hadn't killed them, the crossfire would have.
+There's no way they were gonna make it."
+He took one last bite, "Don't worry after you left.
+I dealt with them."
+He pulled out another pouch, "That's part of the reason I needed to follow you.
+I needed to know if you were with them or not."
 He slurped something from the packet.

 Categories: G.I Joe Chapters